hummingbot/hummingbot-site/docs/gateway/setup.md

 Connecting to a node provider is necessary for Hummingbot to receive and send data to a blockchain network.
 Alternatively, you can also run your own node client and connect to its RPC URL.
 This is set by the `nodeURL` configuration parameter for each network.

 To help new users use Gateway, Hummingbot assumes a default `nodeURL` for each supported chain/network and automatically connects to it when users connect to a DEX.
 The default `nodeURL` for each chain/network uses [Ankr RPC endpoints](https://www.ankr.com/rpc/) where available, since they do not require users to sign up for an account.

-For certain networks that Ankr doesn't support, the default `nodeURL` is an alternate public endpoint, or in certain cases, an [Infura](https://infura.io/) endpoint, which users need to configure with their Infura key to use (see **Changing Gateway configuration**).
+For certain testnet or other networks that Ankr doesn't support, the default `nodeURL` may be an alternate public endpoint, or in certain cases, an [Infura](https://infura.io/) endpoint, which users need to configure with their Infura key to use (see **Changing Gateway configuration**).

 For a list of the default parameters including `nodeURL` for each chain/network, see [Ethereum and EVM-Based Chains](/gateway/chains/ethereum/).